 Guidelines for Ideal Documentation

-Written documentation should be in English, signed and dated, and be sent to ROD by mail, fax, or emailed (as a .pdf).
+Written documentation should be typed in English on letterhead, signed and dated, and be sent to ROD by fax or emailed (as a .pdf).
 Ideally, documentation will include the following:

 Should be provided by an appropriately licensed or credentialed professional who has relevant experience and no personal relationship with you.